infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * evaluation of the family-specialist coordinated programme did not find any impact on the extreme number of school-to-school movements, which is defined as more than three placements per year.

-##### The Way Home
+### The Way Home
 - The intervention was delivered to young people who had left residential care.
 - It is a 12-month intervention to support the transition of youth with or at risk of disabilities as they reintegrate into the home following a stay in out-of-home care.
 - Each family is assigned a trained family consultant who delivers the majority of the intervention.
 - The program integrates three interventions.
 Over the duration of the intervention family consultants spend approximately 138 hours with each family.

 #### Results
-* reported that young people in the control group were more than three times more likely to leave school compared to those in the intervention group at 12-months post-baseline (E.S. = 0.30, 95% CI = 0.12,0.75).
+* reported that young people in the control group were more than three times more likely to leave school compared to those in the intervention group at 12-months post-baseline

 ### Fostering Healthy Futures
 * The Fostering Healthy Futures programme is a manualized skills group that aims to reduce stigma and provide opportunities to learn social and emotional competencies within a supportive environment.